 The questions will involve both written and aural theory.
 For the aural theory questions, a musical excerpt will be played.
 Following this, the student will answer a question about the melody.
 The questions usually relate to the following:

-These questions test a student’s ability to identify key signatures, scales, arpeggiation, intervals, major/minor chords, tonic/dominant chord patterns)
+These questions test a student’s ability to identify key signatures, scales, arpeggiation, intervals, major/minor chords, and tonic/dominant chord patterns.

 These questions mainly test knowledge of time signatures and rhythm patterns.

 Embellishments, cadence, motive, and form (examples: AB, ABA, Rondo form)

 These aural theory questions require the student to identify a rhythm or pitch error in a melody.
 Students are given the correctly written excerpt, and must follow the music to identify the error.